"All punk is is attitude. That's what makes it. The attitude" - Joey Ramone

 This is a most underrated Ramones album, recorded at the height of a fractious atmosphere within the group.
 It is very much a Joey Ramone album, concentrating on the sixties pop style he loved so much.
 The songs are deliciously hook-laden and the guitar far more melodic than typically punk.
 They would evert to punk basics for the next album, Too Tough To Die but this one should not be overlooked.
 It is a joyous, energetic singalong romp.

-Among the considerable amount of non-album material was the catchy drum-driven pop of the glammy, Suzi Quatro-ish Indian Giver and the melodic but powerful "Joey pop" of New Girl In Town, which is a really good track.
-Also impressive was the early Jam-influenced No One To Blame, complete with Weller-style guitar bit in the middle.
-Roots Of Hatred is a chugging, mature song - proper rock full of broody atmosphere.
-Bumming Along is a lively punker while Unhappy Girl is an amusing summery pop song from Joey.
+** Amongst the considerable amount of non-album material was the catchy drum-driven pop of the glammy, Suzi Quatro-ish Indian Giver and the melodic but powerful "Joey pop" of New Girl In Town, which is a really good track.

 Mama's Boy/I'm Not Afraid Of Life/Too Tough To Die/Durango 95/Wart Hog/Danger Zone/Chasing The Night/Howling At The Moon (Sha-La La)/Daytime Dilemmas (Dangers Of Love)/Planet Earth 1988/Humankind/Endless Vacation/No Go